jasonody/delphi-picks/README.md

 # delphi-picks

-Play pickem' with your friends!
+A Facebook app for playing pickem' with your friends.

+Built on the MEAN stack.